pycage/pilvini/README.md

      or use an online MD5 hash generator, such as [http://www.adamek.biz/md5-generator.php].
    * `home` This is the path that *pilvini* confines the user to.
 This path is relative to the `root` path configured for the server.
+   * `fingerprints` An optional list of fingerprints that may be used to identify the user.
+See **Login via Fingerprint** for details.

  * `global` This is the section for global settings.
    * `debug` Set this value to true to enable verbose debug logging.